amazon-connect/amazon-connect-streams/Documentation-GR.md

 connect.globalResiliency.onFailoverCompleted((data) => {console.log(data)}); // { activeRegion: "us-east-1", activeCcpUrl: "<url>" }
 ```

-Register a function to be triggered when the UI changes to display a different region, and agents are able to begin taking contacts in the new CCP region.
-This function will NOT be triggered in the event where CCP initializes and the region whose CCP was provided in the `ccpUrl` parameter (i.e. not the `secondaryCCPUrl`) is not the currently active region for the agent.
+Register a function to be triggered when the UI changes to display a different AWS Region, and agents are able to begin taking contacts in the new CCP AWS Region.
+This function will NOT be triggered in the event where CCP initializes and the regiAWS Regionon whose CCP was provided in the `ccpUrl` parameter (i.e. not the `secondaryCCPUrl`) is not the currently active region for the agent.

-Parameter `f`: A function that will be triggered when the UI changes to show CCP for a different region.
+Parameter `f`: A function that will be triggered when the UI changes to show CCP for a different AWS Region.
 The function will be called with an Object parameter with three properties:

-1. `activeRegion`: the string name of the AWS region for the newly-active CCP instance
+1. `activeRegion`: the string name of the AWS Region for the newly-active CCP instance
 2. `activeCcpUrl`: the value of the ccpUrl parameter for the newly-active instance, as originally provided in the initCCP() parameters

 Returns a function that can be called if you wish to deregister the trigger.